chikamichi/metamorphosis/README.md

           # Goodness me!
           # Well, actually, the Backward plugin affects Speaker's instances,
           # but only those defined from the time it is activated on.
+          # If you want to catch previously existing instances, call:
+          # MyProject.activate "backward", :retroactive => true

           Speaker.new.say "hello then" # => neht olleh
         end